redplanks/ldapsync/README.md

 Once this project is finished, it will run on a cronjob.
 It should look at LDAP state and add users to services based on that.
 As a failsafe, it will never remove users.
 Instead, if a user needs to be removed from a group, we will send an email that should be manually handled.

 # Running

-Run `ldapsync/ldapsync.py -n` for testing.
+Each script that inherits from the abstract base class `LDAPSyncApp` should be run as a standalone script.
+Some flags to the script are defined in `LDAPSyncApp`, while others should be added as needed.

+## Common Flags
 The `-n` flag enables "dry-run" mode where no changes will actually be made.
 To run this for real, remove the `-n` flag.

-The `--log-file` or `-l` optional flag logs everything (successful syncs, errors, and exceptions) to the given log file.
+The `--log-file` or `-l` flag logs everything (successful syncs, errors, and exceptions) to the given log file.

+## App-specific Flags

+`google_groups.py` takes in one additional required argument: the path to the Google Cloud service account private key, a JSON file.

 # Groups
 ## ocfstaff